MikeKovarik/exifr/README.md

 * **full** - Contains everything.
 Intended for use in Node.js.
 * **lite** - Reads JPEG and HEIC.
 Parses TIFF/EXIF and XMP.
 Includes chunked reader.
 * **mini** - Stripped down to basics.
 Parses most useful TIFF/EXIF from JPEGs.
-Does not include dictonaries, nor chunked reader.
+No dictonaries.
 * **core** - Contains nothing.
 It's up to you to import readers, parser and dictionaries you need.

 Of course you can use `full` version in browser, or use any other build in Node.js.